-Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity.
-Do not neglect your gift, which was given you through prophecy when the body of elders laid their hands on you.
-Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and your hearers.
+Allow no one to look down on you because you are young, but lead by example in speech, conduct, passion, faith, and purity for the believers.
+Do not disregard your gift, which was given to you by prophecy when the elders laid their hands on you.
+Keep a close eye on your life and doctrine.
+Persist in them, because if you do, you will save yourself as well as your listeners.
 (1 Timothy 4: 12, 14, 16)

-This is a passage that Paul writes to Timothy entrusting him to care for the church of Ephesus.
-Caring for a church at a young age is a huge responsibility but Timothy was anointed and called of God.
-Paul reminds Timothy of who he is in Christ and the responsibility he has to accomplish God’s work.
-This verse strongly emphasizes that age is not an excuse in God’s eyes.
+This is a passage in which Paul entrusts Timothy with the care of the Ephesus church.
+Taking care of a church at such a young age is a great task, but Timothy had been anointed and called by God.
+Paul reminds Timothy of his identity in Christ and the responsibility he bears in carrying out God’s mission.
+This verse stresses that in God’s eyes, age is not an excuse.

-Just like Timothy we are called to be example of believer.
-Example means setting a standard that others can follow.
-Paul says do not despise your youth, but be an example to others around you in our conversation, in our giving, in our faith in Christ and in purity of life.
-This shows that we are responsible to a large degree for other people’s opinion about us.
-We should earn the respect of people by living godly and in doing so we can bring others to Christ.
+We are called to be examples of Believers, just like Timothy.
+Setting an example entails setting a standard that others will emulate.
+Paul advises us not to scorn our youth, but to set an example for others in our dialogue, giving, faith in Christ, and living a pure life.
+This demonstrates that we are largely responsible for other people’s perceptions of us.
+We should gain people’s respect by living godly lives, and by doing so, we will be able to lead others to Christ.

-Today we live in a world where most young people get their perspectives from TV, movies or their peers.
-Young people tend to be idealistic and are looking for ideals that they can set their moral compass with.
-We fall for worldly ideologies and drift away from God’s calling upon our lives thinking I am too young or that’s the responsibility of a pastor or an elder or my parents.
-Let this passage be an inspiration to all so we be great role models for the younger generation and may God you the youth of this church to take up that mantel entrusted upon them.
+Most young people nowadays get their views from television, film, or their peers.
+Young people are idealistic, and they seek ideals to which they can align their moral compass.
+We succumb to worldly ideologies and stray from God’s calling on our lives, believing that we are too young, or that it is the responsibility of a pastor, an elder, or our parents.
+May this passage serve as an inspiration to all of us so that we can be excellent role models for the next generation, and may God help the youth of this church to take up the mantel that has been entrusted to them.

-I strongly believe that God has placed anointed young men and women in this church to fulfill his plan in this city of Seattle.
+While we continue to walk in His footsteps, I am convinced that God has anointed young men and women in this church to carry out his plan in Seattle.